kalisio/leaflet-pmtiles/README.md

 ## Features

-### Convert geojson to pmtiles
-To convert geojson file to pmtiles file, we use **tippecanoe** library, with the following command line : `tippecanoe -z15 -Z2 -rg --projection=EPSG:4326 -o output-file.pmtiles -l layer input-file.geojson -f`.
-You can manage minimum zoom of the feature display with `-Z` parameter, maximum zoom of the feature display with `-z` and rate of the feature display with `-r`.
-For further information, please check the [tippecanoe documentation](https://github.com/mapbox/tippecanoe?tab=readme-ov-file).

 ### Mapbox style

 The module exposes a `mapbox_style` function generating paint and labels rules from a [Mapbox style is a JSON document](https://docs.mapbox.com/help/glossary/style/).
 This is typically useful to render PMTiles created from the [OpenMapTiles profile](https://github.com/openmaptiles/planetiler-openmaptiles).